ldtteam/MinecoloniesWiki/pages/src/source/items/stash.md

 </div>
 <br>

-The Stash lets a player deposit items that they want to be picked up by a [Courier](../../source/workers/courier) to take to the {% include links/building.html key="warehouse" %}.
+The Stash lets a player deposit items that they want to be picked up by a {% worker courier %} to take to the {% building warehouse %}.

-The Stash can be crafted at the {% include links/building.html key="sawmill" %} or by the player.
+The Stash can be crafted at the {% building sawmill %} or by the player.
 <br>

 ## Using the Stash